Documentation

 The AbortController implementation to use.

-For NodeJS environments before v15 consider using node-abort-controller (opens in a new tab).
+For NodeJS environments before v15 consider using node-abort-controller.

 Default